-Column (2) is the Basic Contribution Rate.
-The Basic Contribution Rate is the amount needed to fund the benefits for Class AA(60) members.
-Because the majority of SERS members are covered under Class AA(60), the 2.5 percent accrual rate for that class is used to determine the basic contribution rate.
+Column (2) is the Base Contribution Rate.
+The Base Contribution Rate is the amount needed to fund the benefits for Class AA(60) members.
+Because the majority of SERS members are covered under Class AA(60), the 2.5 percent accrual rate for that class is used to determine the base contribution rate.

-Column (3) is the additional cost for members who are eligible to retire with unreduced benefits at age 50, (or 35 years of service if earlier).
-The age 50 normal cost is determined for two groups of members: members who can retire at age 50 if they have 3 years of service, and members who can retire at age 50 once they obtain 20 service credits.
+Column (3) is the additional cost for members who are eligible to retire with unreduced benefits at age 50.
+The age 50 normal cost is determined for two groups of members: members who can retire at age 50 if they have 3 years of credited service, and members who can retire at age 50 once they obtain 20 service credits.
 Park Rangers and Capitol Police fall into the latter category.
-The additional cost for members who can retire at age 50 if they have 3 years of service is larger than the additional cost for members who can retire at age 50 if they have 20 years of service.
+The additional cost for members who can retire at age 50 if they have 3 years of credited service is larger than the additional cost for members who can retire at age 50 if they have 20 years of credited service.